Golf Firewall

 2.4 Understand – Usage analytics & behavioral insights

 Golf Firewall doesn’t just secure MCP traffic—it helps you understand how agents, users, and tools behave in the real world.
+With built‑in analytics and patterns derived from the audit stream, you can answer questions such as:-

 Tool usage insights